dkargin/maxr/notes.md

 ## Notable problems I've created ##

  - Rendering connector's attachments to the buildings is broken now.
 I've cut this part of code from the buildings.
 Connectors themselves should deal with it, not the buildings
- - Pathfinder ignores cells, that are occupied by another units.
-Seems like regular units do not block the map properly.
- - Pathfinder tries to cross the angles
  - Rendering pipeline hopes that size of unit's graphics is consistent with actual unit's size.
 In fact - it is not consistent, and should not.
- - Save game is broken.
-We have not properly loaded graphics!
- - Finish building job is broken.
-Markers are drawn in wrong places.
+ - Finish building job is broken:
+ 	- Markers are drawn in wrong places.
+ 	- Exit build area is broken
  - Pick building position
  - Building a series of structures, aka 'path building' should be reworked for new grid sizes
  - All exit points are broken
  - All range calculations are broken
  - UI interaction for move orders should be updated for multitile units.
+ - Shadows are cropped.
+Should provide a larger area to render shadows
+ - Render order for shadows is broken.
+All shadows should be rendered at once

 Broken functions.
 Should be fixed: